eezstreet/SWATEliteForce/README.md

 #### v6.1

+sandman332 contributed a great number of fixes on this patch.
+His contributons are marked with a *.

  - The accuracy system has been overhauled entirely.
 Weapons are easier to aim in general now.
  - A new mechanic has been added: Empathy Modifiers.
 Whenever you stun a target with a less-lethal piece of equipment (taser, pepper spray, beanbags, stinger grenades, punching, ... but not CS gas, flashbangs or pepperball gun), there is a chance that nearby civilians will feel the same morale modification.
 This will make it much less tedious to pepper spray all civilians in a room on maps like Mt.
 Threshold Research Center or A-Bomb Nightclub, where there are many uncompliant civilians.
  - Bulk now affects your weapon switching and reloading speed.
 Having less bulk means that you will reload your weapons faster and switch between equipment faster.
  - Added a new button, 'Pick Random Map', to the All Missions mission selection screen.
 Clicking the button will pick a random map to play.
 (You can click it over and over again until you find a map that you would like.)
  - Added a Map Filter combobox to the Host Game menu.
 You can filter maps in the list by their source (All Maps, Custom Maps or Stock Maps)
  - Redid the lighting on Brewer County Courthouse
+ - A LOT of cut speech was restored, including: "arrested" lines by the player and AI officers, lines when the player goes rogue, AI responses to commands, AI responses to dead suspects, civilian lines when shot at, and a lot of the FunTime drug dealer lines (*)
+ - Named speakers from the TSS missions will now be labeled as such in their subtitles.
+For example, Andrew Norman will appear as "Andrew Norman" instead of "Male Suspect" (*).
+Band Members from Sellers Street Auditorium are labeled as such, and aren't "Male Civilian"
+ - More blood will appear when shooting something (*)
+ - Suspects are now considered threats when they move towards a hostage for the purpose of threatening them. (*)
  - Reduced suspect and civilian field of view (120 -> 80)
  - Increased officer field of view (120 -> 180)
+ - Officers now turn faster, at the same speed suspects do. (*)
+ - Officers will no longer report that they are busy when issued an order. (*)
  - Officers react faster to suspects.
+ - Officers will no longer take cover if they are very close to a suspect (*)
+ - Officers use the same take-cover time as highly-skilled suspects do (*)
+ - Officers will clear rooms quicker (*)
+ - Officers will listen to (and respond to) sounds even when they have a current enemy (*)
+ - Suspects drop their weapons when cowering (*)
+ - Suspects are no longer a threat when cowering (*)
  - Reduced the amount of sway on the sniper scope
  - Fixed P90 flashlight
  - Fixed M4Super90 iron sights position